sinusabu/MoneyToWordConversion/README.md

 ## Dev tools

+C# .NET Console application

 ## How to run

-### Application can be compiled and run from bin folder
-### Otherwise compiled binaries are available in Application folder
+Application can be compiled and run from bin folder Otherwise compiled binaries are available in Application folder